Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/linux-password-reset.en.md

 For a system repair chroot setup use these additional mounts to make sure tools interacting with the system work.
 Assuming you mounted the rootfs and potentially the boot/EFI partition to /boot or /boot/efi.

-{{< highlight sh >}}mount -R /sys /mnt/sys mount -R /dev /mnt/dev mount -B /run /mnt/run mount --make-rslave /mnt/sys mount --make-rslave /mnt/dev mount --make-slave /mnt/run mount --types proc /proc /mnt/proc
+{{< highlight sh >}}mount -R /dev /mnt/dev mount --make-rslave /mnt/dev mount -t proc proc /mnt/proc mount -t sysfs sysfs /mnt/sys mount -t tmpfs tmpfs /mnt/run
 {{< /highlight >}}

-The options -R and -B for mount are short hands for \-\-rbind and \-\-bind.
+The options -R and -t for mount are short hands for \-\-rbind and \-\-types respectively.

 ## Fixing
 For doing the password reset or other operations on the installation other than simple file edits, you just chroot into the installation.